tdewolff/minify/README.md

 These tests ensure that everything works as intended, the code does not crash (whatever the input) and that it doesn't change the final result visually.
 If you still encounter a bug, please report [here](https://github.com/tdewolff/minify/issues)!

 ## Performance
 The benchmarks directory contains a number of standardized samples used to compare performance between changes.
-To give an indication of the speed of this library, I've ran the tests on my Thinkpad T460 (i5-6300U quad-core 2.4GHz) running Arch Linux.
+To give an indication of the speed of this library, I've ran the tests on my Thinkpad T460 (i5-6300U quad-core 2.4GHz running Arch Linux) using Go 1.9.2.

 ```
 name                              time/op